 The week includes an investiture of Scots residents who have received honours in the twice-yearly Honours List, held in the Great Gallery of Holyrood House.

-There's also a private garden party in the grounds of Holyrood Palace, where the Queen entertains 8,000 people "from all walks of life".
+The Queen also invites around 8,000 people "from all walks of life" to a private garden party in the grounds of Holyrood Palace.
 Guests are served tea, accompanied to music from regimental bands and a pipe society.

 The Royal Company of Archers, the Queen's bodyguard in Scotland, are on duty at the garden party.
 The Archers form avenues down which The Queen and the Duke of Edinburgh separately proceed, meeting up at a "grand circle" lined by the Archers where further presentations take place.
 The Queen and her party have tea in her tent beside the "circle" while her guests take tea in other marquees in the gardens of the Palace.